-Definition of Fiscal Policy.
-Fiscal policy involves the Government changing the levels of Taxation and Government spending in order to influence Aggregate Demand (AD) and therefore the level of economic activity.
+Definition of fiscal policy.
+Fiscal policy involves the government changing the levels of taxation and government spending in order to influence Aggregate Demand (AD) and the level of economic activity.

 - Stimulate economic growth in a period of a recession.